Actipro/WPF-Controls/Documentation/topics/syntaxeditor/dotnet-languages-addon/csharp/index.md

 ## Indent Provider

-An indent provider enables support for smart indent features when pressing ENTER.
+An indent provider enables support for smart indent features when pressing <kbd>Enter</kbd>.

 See the [Indent Provider](indent-provider.md) topic for more information.